blakewilson/canvas-text-block/README.md

 ![Example image generated with canvas-text-block](/img/example-canvas.png)

-Easily render a wrapping block of text in an HTML Canvas Element.
+Easily render a wrapping block of text in an HTML Canvas Element or [Node Canvas](https://www.npmjs.com/package/canvas)

 ## Motivation